PyconUK/2016.pyconuk.org/pages/children.md

 ## Activities

-There is an activity for everyone on our children's day, wether you are learning for the first time or already have experience of programming:
+There is an activity for everyone on our children's day, whether you are learning for the first time or already have experience of programming:

 ### Intro to Python with Code Club